-It’s also because I’m still trying to work through my reaction to growing up down South where the prevailing attitude was that Jesus was a bible-thumping fundamentalist who couldn’t care less about social justice, but he most emphatically did not want anybody to: (a) buy beer or go to the movies on Sunday; and (b) learn about evolution in the public schools.
+It’s also because I’m still trying to work through my reaction to growing up down South where the prevailing attitude was that Jesus was a bible-thumping fundamentalist who couldn’t care less about social justice, but he most emphatically did not want anybody to: (a) buy beer; (b) go to the movies on Sunday; and/or (c) learn about evolution in the public schools.

 So by the time I graduated high school at 18, I didn’t want to hear any more about Jesus.
 At least not the Jesus of popular culture.

 Now, I want to be clear about this — the mainline Protestant church I grew up in had a more nuanced concept of the Lord Jesus Christ, the only-begotten Son of God, who taught me things like, “Whoso hath this world’s goods, and seeth his brother have need, and shutteth up his compassion from him, how dwelleth the love of God in him’?”
+(Which seemed like a good question, although perhaps understandably somewhat out-of-date.)
 And I had Sunday School teachers who quietly applied the Golden Rule to controversies like school desegregation, which I thought reflected a measure of courage in those days.
-But the civil religion at that time and place was all about drinking and dancing, in a state where teaching evolution was a $100-$500 misdemeanor (under TCA 49-1922).
-It all left me with an abiding distaste for organized religion.
+But the civil religion at that time and place was all about drinking and dancing, in a state where teaching evolution was a $100-$500 misdemeanor (TCA 49-1922).
+In sum, it left me with an abiding distaste for organized religion.